IT Advisory Community: Device and Software Support

 - Reminded participants of IT Security standards

 To view the Software roadmap, navigate to our IT Services roadmaps webpage.
-Under Available roadmaps, in the Service dropdown menu, select Software.
+Under Available roadmaps, in the Product dropdown menu, select Software.

 Advisory communities not only provide a means for participants to engage with OHIO IT, but they also provide a platform for faculty, staff, and students to influence technology decisions based on their needs and experiences.
 In the past several months, this advisory community has: